CoffeeBrewer64/casio-sploit/README.md

+**The fx85gtx and the fx83gtx are the same, but the 85 has a solar panel.**

 # CasioSploit

 CasioSploit is a collection of documentation, exploits, source code and projects for CASIO calculators, mainly the fx-85GTX.

 # Exploits and purpose

 Casio calculators are the most popular calculators for students in the UK.
-While people in America have access to TI-85 calculators with native assembly support, GameBoy emulators
+While people in America have access to TI-85 calculators with native assembly support, GameBoy emulators etc., while British students are forced to endure the pain of only being able to "play" tic-tac-toe on their calculators.

 # FX85GTX